List of DC Comics characters: P: Derek Powers

 Derek Powers, also called Blight, is a supervillain who appears in the Batman Beyond (1999–2001) animated series, voiced by Sherman Howard.
 He served as the primary antagonist of the series' first season.

-Derek Powers is a corrupt businessman who gains control over Wayne Enterprises after merging with his own company Powers Technologies as Wayne-Powers after Bruce Wayne retires.
+Derek Powers is a corrupt businessman who gains control over Wayne Enterprises after merging with his own company Powers Technology as Wayne-Powers after Bruce Wayne retires.
 He is the one who inadvertently sets the young man Terry McGinnis on the path to being Batman.
 Powers had developed a lethal mutagenic nerve gas and intends to sell it as a weapon.
-One of his employees, Terry's father Warren, obtains evidence concerning this plan, for which Powers kills him.
+One of his employees, Terry's father Warren, obtains evidence concerning this plan, for which Mr. Fixx, Powers’ right-hand, kills him.
 With this knowledge, Terry steals the futuristic Batsuit as Batman to stop Powers' plans.
 During their battle, Powers is exposed to the gas and subjects himself to radiation treatments to save his life, which interacts with the gas and causes his body to become radioactive and translucent.
 Powers contains his radiation with artificial skins that disintegrate over time.
 Eventually, he retires from leading his company to focus on finding a cure, appointing his estranged son Paxton as his replacement.
 However, Paxton betrays his father by publicly exposing his condition.
-Derek hides in an abandoned nuclear submarine and is presumed dead after battling Batman.
+Powers hides in an abandoned nuclear submarine and is presumed dead after battling Batman.

 In comic books

-In Batman Beyond #18, Powers is revealed to have survived the submarine explosion and forgotten his original identity, referring to himself only as Blight.
-After battling Batman in a steel mill, he is engulfed in melted steel and presumed dead once more.
+Blight makes his only appearance after his apparent death in Batman Beyond #18.
+Powers survives the submarine explosion and swims to shore, only to become the new target of the hunter Stalker.
+After injecting Batman with a non-lethal poison, Stalker attempts to use him as bait to lure out Blight, who had gone into hiding.
+Blight has by now gone completely insane and forgotten his original identity as Derek Powers.
+After a long fight in a steel mill, Blight is engulfed in melted steel and apparently killed.

-In the "DC Rebirth" Batman Beyond series, Blight is revealed to have survived and regained his memories.
-He encounters former Wayne-Power scientist Doctor French, who helps him build his suit.
-However, the suit becomes ineffective over time, and he learns that his condition is slowly killing him.
-Eventually, Batman hacks into Blight's suit, transforming him into radioactive slime.

-Blight made another appearance in the Gotham Academy comics Yearbook.
-He disguises himself as a visiting lecturer to kill Warren McGinnis, the father of his arch-foe.
-He used a portal located in a clock to travel to the past.
-However, the students of Gotham Academy manage to push him into the clock and destroy it, sending him back to the future.
+Blight returns in the "Industrial Revolution", where he has regained his memories and begins using a containment suit to contain his radiation.
+He anonymously arranges for his son Paxton to be released from prison, then sets a trap for him in a former Wayne-Powers facility.
+Blight apparently gets his revenge when the facility is engulfed by an explosion with Paxton and Batman with it, only to find out later that Paxton escaped.
+Although Batman is almost killed, he manages to escape by puncturing Blight's suit, forcing him to back off.
+Batman confronts Blight again when he attacks Wayne Manor.
+He uses the control module on the back of Blight's suit to overload its settings, reducing him to radioactive slime.

 A young Derek Powers appears in the Task Force Z series.